 Alternatively, you might like to ask a loved one to sing, recite a poem or give a reading while you light the candles.

 Where can we buy personalized unity candles?

-We sell personalized unity candles in our Zazzle store.
-Cutom unity candles become treasure keepsakes as a memory of the unity ritual.
+We sell personalized unity candles in our Remember When Designs Zazzle store.
+Custom unity candles become treasured keepsakes as a memory of the unity ritual.
 You can see our bestselling designs here.

 Do we need a unity candle holder?

 You will need a candle holder set for your unity candles.

 A reverse unity candle ceremony includes your wedding guests in the ritual.

 Each guest is given a small candle to hold and you each take your individual candles and light the candle of the guest sitting at the end of each row.